chrisgrieser/obsidian-quadro/README.md

 ## Configuration

 ### Buttons
-To remove or re-arrange buttons, go to the Obsidian settings: `Appearance` → `Ribbon Menu` → `Manage`.
+To remove or rearrange buttons, go to the Obsidian settings: `Appearance` → `Ribbon Menu` → `Manage`.

 ### Hotkeys